wearearima/blog/_posts/en/2020-10-09-contract-testing-approach.markdown

 - In the _consumer_, we will have tests where the requests will be made to a "stub" of the _producer_ which will comply with the defined agreement.
 - In the _producer_, we will have tests where requests based on the defined agreement will be made.

-Depending on the tool/framework that we take as a reference, the concept of "agreement between _consumer_ and _producer_" is called **pact** or **contract**, but they are just different names for the same concept: a specification of what the calls and responses should be like to consume the services offered by the _producer_.
+Depending on the tool/framework that we take as a reference, the concept of "agreement between _consumer_ and _producer_" is called **pact** or **contract**, but they are just different names for the same concept: a specification of what the requests and responses should be like to consume the services offered by the _producer_.

 Going back to the same example we used in the previous post, this idea could be represented as follows: